 Your Guide to Boat Flags

-Posted by Hayley Adams on Apr 28th 2022
+Posted by Hayley Adams on Jul 5th 2024

 Have you ever noticed how many boat flags are out there or wondered what do they all mean?
 To the untrained eye, boat flags might appear to be no more than just decor or showing your pride (don't get us wrong, there is plenty of pride out there and it can often be found on boats), but in reality, nautical flag etiquette is an essential part of sailing and we are here to give you the rundown.

+Summertime is upon us, and it's crucial that you know and understand all the different boat flags.
 The most common types of boat flags you will see are Diver flags, Storm Warning flags, Coast Guard boat flags, US Jack flags, Maritime flags and Pennants, Yacht Ensign & Officer flags, and maybe the most importantly the International Code Signal flags.

 Code signal flags are commonly used by boats to send messages to other boats.
 They are made with a sequence of twenty-six square flags that represent a letter of the nautical alphabet.
 Ten numbered flags, one answering pendant, and three repeaters also form part of the nautical flag sequence.